dmpop/sonnenhut/README.rst

     $ pip install -U pip setuptools

 #.
 Install the required modules::

     $ pip install -r requirements.txt

 #.
 Install the package::

     $ ./setup.py develop

 #.
-Edit the *sonnenhut.ini* configuration file, if necessary.
+Edit the ``sonnenhut.ini`` configuration file, if necessary.

 Usage
 -----

-Run the ``sonnenhut`` command and point your browser to `<http://127.0.0.1:8080/sonnenhut/city>`_ (replace *city* with the actual name of the desired city).
+Run the :command:`sonnenhut` command and point your browser to `<http://127.0.0.1:8080/sonnenhut/city>`_ (replace *city* with the actual name of the desired city).

-Use the *sonnenhut.md* text file to add notes.
+Use the ``sonnenhut.md`` text file to add notes.
 You can use Markdown for text formatting.

 Credits
 -------